agi-inc/real-audio/README.md

 ## Troubleshooting

-Agent logs are stored in
+Agent logs are stored in the /results directory.
+If your agent crashes, it will be logged there, so look there first.

 1. **API Key Issues**: Ensure your OPENAI_API_KEY is properly set and has sufficient credits
 2. **Dependencies**: Make sure all requirements are installed with `pip install -r requirements.txt`
-3. **Browser Issues**: If running in GUI mode, ensure you have a display available

 ## Dependencies